favonia/cloudflare-ddns/README.markdown

 Due to high maintenance costs, the dedicated Kubernetes instructions have been removed.
 You can still generate Kubernetes configurations from the Docker Compose template using [Kompose](https://kompose.io/) version 1.35.0 or later.
 A simple [Deployment](https://kubernetes.io/docs/concepts/workloads/controllers/deployment/) is sufficient here; there is no inbound traffic, so a [Service](https://kubernetes.io/docs/concepts/services-networking/service/) is not required.
 This README does not maintain first-party Kubernetes manifests.

 ## 🛠️ Troubleshooting

-### ❔️ I simulated an IP address change by editing the DNS records, but the updater never picked it up

-The updater reacts immediately to a real IP change, but it assumes no one is manually editing the DNS records behind its back.
-Because of that assumption, it caches Cloudflare data and may not notice your simulated DNS edit until `CACHE_EXPIRATION` has passed.

-If you really need to test this path, set `CACHE_EXPIRATION=1ns` temporarily to make the cache expire immediately.
-Keep the default value afterward to avoid unnecessary network traffic.

 ### ❔️ How can I see the timestamps of the IP checks and/or updates?